THIS EVENT HAS BEEN CANCELLED

 You must have completed a prior trail ultra run

-Registration for the wait list is closed.
+Registration for the wait list is open, on a first come first in line basis, until March 5th.
 If slots are available at 7 PM on Friday before the race, wait listed runners who are present will be accepted first.
-If addition slots remain at that time, runners will be accepted from a list that will be available for such runners beginning at open of sign in, 10 AM Friday June 21.
+If addition slots remain at that time, runners will be accepted from a list that will be available for such runners beginning at open of sign in, 10 AM Friday June 26th.

 About the run